The arithmetic of critical values I: equicritical quartic polynomials: The Hurwitz space of Morse polynomials

-While our polynomials are not Galois covers themselves, we have: \begin{lem} Polynomial $S_d$-cover classes with given branch locus are in bijection with isomorphism classes of mere covers with the same branch locus and local monodromy $C_{\text{pol}}$.
-Moreover, each such class is $\PGL_2(\C)$-equivalent to the isomorphism class of a polynomial. \end{lem} \begin{proof} A bijection analogous to \eqref{nc} holds for absolute Nielsen classes, in this case with isomorphism classes of (mere) covers with given datum and branch locus ($G$ being the automorphism group of the Galois closure): this gives rise \citep[Proposition 6.3]{Fr3} to the \textit{absolute Hurwitz space} relative to the datum.
-If $G=S_d$, inner and absolute Nielsen classes coincide in virtue of Definition \ref{ncl}, so in this case the inner and absolute Hurwitz spaces are isomorphic (see \citep[3.1.3]{BF} for more details).
+Notice the similarity between $\Psi_d^{\text{pol}}$ and the map $\theta_d$ of Section 2: if we denote by $\iota_d$ the inclusion $U_d/S_{d-1}\hookrightarrow\U_d$ given by $\{y_1,...,y_{d-1}\}\mapsto\{y_1,...,y_{d-1},\infty\}$, and by $\mathcal{W}_d$ its image, then $\Psi_d^{\text{pol}}|_{\Psi_d^{-1}(\mathcal{W}_d)}$ and $\iota_d\circ\theta_d$ are both rational maps from an affine variety to $\mathcal{W}_d$ whose fibers convey information about the polynomials branching at the base.
+Nevertheless, it is not the \textit{same} information: $\Psi_d^{\text{pol}}$ accounts for all classes of covers with polynomial monodromy, not just (normalized) polynomials, and more importantly, it carries data about the field of definition of the covers by \eqref{galc} (see Theorem \ref{lifts}).
+While polynomials are not Galois covers themselves, we have: \begin{lem} Polynomial $S_d$-cover classes with given branch locus $Q$ are in bijection with isomorphism classes of covers with branch locus $Q$ and local monodromy $C_{\text{pol}}$.
+Moreover, each such class is $\PGL_2(\C)$-equivalent to the isomorphism class of a polynomial. \end{lem} \begin{proof} A bijection analogous to \eqref{nc} holds for absolute Nielsen classes, in this case with isomorphism classes of (mere) covers with given datum and branch locus ($G$ being the automorphism group of the Galois closure): this gives rise \cite[Proposition 6.3]{Fr3} to the \textit{absolute Hurwitz space} relative to the datum.
+If $G=S_d$, inner and absolute Nielsen classes coincide in virtue of Definition \ref{ncl}, so in this case the inner and absolute Hurwitz spaces are isomorphic (see \cite[\S 3.1.3]{BF} for more details).

-Since $\PGL_2(\C)$ acts transitively on $\P^1,$ given $(\phi)\in H_d^{\text{in}}(S_d,C_{\text{pol}})$ (taken as a mere cover class) there is $\alpha\in\PGL_2(\C)$ such that the critical value where $(\phi)^{\alpha}$ has a $d$-cycle is $\infty$.
-But a map with a $d$-cycle at $\infty$ has a pole of order $d$ at its only preimage $t_1$, so it is a polynomial in a local coordinate around $1/t_1$, and the second part of the claim follows. \end{proof} In other words, Lemma \ref{prec} tells us that once we pass to the reduced space we are, up to equivalences, dealing just with polynomials.
+Since $\PGL_2(\C)$ acts transitively on $\P^1,$ given $(\phi)\in H_d^{\text{in}}(S_d,C_{\text{pol}})$ (now taken as an isomorphism class of the mere covers, without any Galois-compatibility requirement) there is $\alpha\in\PGL_2(\C)$ such that the critical value where $(\phi)^{\alpha}$ has a $d$-cycle is $\infty$.
+But a map with a $d$-cycle at $\infty$ has a pole of order $d$ at its only preimage $t_1$, so it is a polynomial in a local coordinate with pole at $t_1$ like $(t-t_1)^{-1}$, and the second part of the claim follows. \end{proof} In other words, Lemma \ref{prec} tells us that once we pass to the reduced space we are, up to equivalences, dealing just with polynomials.
 The choice of not focusing directly on absolute Hurwitz spaces is motivated by our, albeit short, treatment of the issue of lifting rational points, which the literature usually covers in the inner case, in virtue of the connection to the inverse Galois problem.